 Who we are

 Founded in 2000, Rainbow World Fund is the world's first and only all-volunteer, LGBTQ-based humanitarian aid organization.
 RWF works to help people affected by natural disasters, hunger, poverty, disease, oppression and war by raising awareness in, and funds from, the LGBTQ community to support both LGBT and non-LGBTQ people locally and around the world.
-RWF has donated over $4.4 million in humanitarian aid such as financial grants, food, water, medicine, medical equipment, and art and school supplies.
+RWF has donated nearly $4.5 million in humanitarian aid such as financial grants, food, water, medicine, medical equipment, and art and school supplies.

 RWF’s mission is to promote peace, unity and hope by leading the LGBTQ movement in participating in humanitarian relief efforts.

 RWF's aim is to promote world peace, unity and hope by helping people in need while increasing positive visibility of the LGBTQ movement.
 RWF serves those most in need, regardless of race, religion, political belief or sexual orientation.